rvbv89/ilg-platform/README.md

 # About this project
 This is currently a simple text-based social media site built with React and Supabase.
-I'm using this project as an opportunity to teach myself Redux.
-In my previous project, I used the Context API to manage state and provide business logic; it was simple, but I could see it quickly becoming unwieldy.
-Redux, especially with all of its current newbie-friendly abstractions, has been a breeze so far.
+I'm adding new features when I can.
+I've just added the ability to upload an avatar.
+User profiles are probably next, followed by image uploads to the different feeds.
+However, right now I'm solely focused on improving the post query functions by wrapping the supabase fetch calls in React Query functions.

 # Current Todos
 -Add 3rd party auth options<br />